vain0x/playground/play/2018-04-13-derive-gen/README.md

 - LanguageExt:

-    Library provindg a way to generate code for structural equality etc. dynamically.
+    Library providing a way to *dynamically* generate code for structural equality etc.

 - Sharperform:

-    App to generate such codes by analyzing C# source code with some attributes.
+    (WIP) App to generate such codes by analyzing C# source code with some attributes.

 ## See also